2017 World Championships in Athletics – Women's 10,000 metres

 The women's 10,000 metres at the 2017 World Championships in Athletics was held at the London Stadium on 5 August.
+The winning margin was a huge 46.37 seconds.
+As of 2024, this is the only time the women's 10,000 metres has been won by more than 30 seconds at these championships.

 Summary

 2015 champion Vivian Cheruiyot from Kenya was absent, having retired from track races.
 Three-time world champion Tirunesh Dibaba from Ethiopia ran, although she had planned initially to run the marathon instead.
 Almaz Ayana, also from Ethiopia and the world record holder from the 2016 Summer Olympics, ran her first race of the year.

 The race began at a leisurely pace, with Ayana hovering near the front, just behind a succession of leaders.
 After 4000 metres in just over 13 minutes, Ayana led by 0.24 seconds.
 She then broke open the race with a 2:49.18 1000 metres, which was her quickest of the race, and extended her lead to 5.96 seconds at the halfway mark, with Yasemin Can from Turkey in second place.
 Her lead at 6000 metres grew to 16.84 seconds.
 Her 46:37 second margin of victory was the largest ever in a women's 10,000 metres at the World Championships.
 Her final 5000 meters was run in 14:24.94, which only seven women had bettered in a 5000 metres race.

 The race for the silver medal was competitive among Dibaba, Alice Aprot Nawowuna, and Agnes Jebet Tirop.
 Dibaba, however, ran a fast 2:49.98 last 1000 metres, averaging 68 seconds per 400 metres, to clinch the silver.